 CNC machines can cut wood

-CNC machines cut a wide range of materials such as wood.
-CNC routers have a wide range of applications that work on any material you are working with.
+CNC machines cut a wide range of materials, such as wood.
+CNC routers have many applications that work on any material you are working with.
 Whichever material you choose, it comes with the same benefits.

-CNC machines come with a technology of high level of accuracy and ability to repeat specifications.
-That means that once your program is verified, you can still make multiple, identical items.
-A CNC router is more often used for cutting wood and plastics, although it cuts aluminum and other non–ferrous metals.
+CNC machines come with a technology of high levels of accuracy and the ability to repeat specifications.
+That means you can still make multiple identical items once your program is verified.
+A CNC router is often used to cut wood and plastics, although it cuts aluminium and other non–ferrous metals.
 See our review of the best CNC machines for wood carving.

 For cutting non-ferrous metal, there is no need to get a different router, but you need to use it differently.
 Choose a material to use in your CNC machining manufacturing process.
 It is a matter of preference and consideration for how the product will be used.
 Choose carefully and consider trying your product ideas in different materials to see which works best.